 Restricted operation in Germany with special permit

-The use of uniSCAN personal X-ray inspection systems for access control purposes or for searching for objects that a person hides on or in their body is not permitted in Germany according to Appendix 5 to § 2a Paragraph 3 of the X-ray Ordinance, unless the application is based on a law and, taking into account all circumstances of the individual case, is necessary for the performance of sovereign duties or is mandatory within the jurisdiction of the Federal Ministry of Defence for the purpose of defence or the fulfilment of intergovernmental obligations.
-If the special approval for use has been granted by the responsible ministry, the legal regulations for the use of X-ray inspection systems for operation in Germany (according to RöV) apply.
-Due to their design, uniSCAN personal X-ray inspection systems are neither basic, high protection nor full protection devices, as the radiation source is directed but not fully protected.
-It is the end user’s responsibility to mark the correspondingly extended radiation protection, safety and control areas and to monitor compliance.
-All uniSCAN personal X-ray inspection systems have been tested and certified by independent testing institutes according to US ANSI/HPS N43.17-2009 GENERAL USE and/or LIMITED USE standards.
+The use of personal X-ray inspection systems for the purpose of access control or to search for objects that a person is concealing on or to his body is not permitted in Germany according to Annex 5 to Section 2a Paragraph 3 of the StrSchV, unless the use is based on a law and, taking into account all circumstances of the individual case, is necessary for the performance of sovereign tasks or is absolutely necessary in the area of responsibility of the Federal Ministry of Defense for the purpose of defense or the fulfillment of intergovernmental obligations.
+Should the special permission from the responsible ministry for the use be available, the legal regulations for the use of X-ray inspection systems for operation in Germany (according to StrSchV) apply in all other respects.
+Due to their design, personal X-ray inspection systems are neither basic, high nor full protection devices, since the radiation source is directed but not fully protected.
+It is the responsibility of the end user to mark the correspondingly extended radiation protection, safety and control areas and to monitor compliance.
+All personnel X-ray testing equipment is tested and certified by independent testing agencies to US ANSI/HPS N43.17-2009 GENERAL USE and/or LIMITED USE standards.

-(3) Use of uniSCAN automotive X-ray inspection systems
+(3) Use of vehicle X-ray inspection equipment

 Restricted operation in Germany with special permit